Aristotle Beyond the Academy

 Dr Peter Swallow

-Peter is a Research Fellow working on the popular reception of Aristotle’s natural science, especially zoology and gynaecology.
+Peter was the full-time PDRA for the project working on the popular reception of Aristotle’s natural science.
+He contributed a chapter on Aristotle and Darwin for the forthcoming monograph alongside constructing and designing our website.
+On July 4th, 2024 he was elected to parliament as the first Labour MP for the Bracknell Constituency.
+We wish him well in his next venture!
 Previously, he held a postdoctoral position at the Centre for Hellenic Studies, King’s College London, and taught at both KCL and Goldsmiths.
 He has also taught at Notting Hill and Ealing High School.
 He is the author of Aristophanes in Britain: Old Comedy in the Nineteenth-Century (OUP, 2023) and edited Aristophanic Humour with Edith Hall (Bloomsbury, 2020).
 He sits on the Classical Association’s Teaching Board as a HE Rep, and since 2017 has worked with the Advocating Classics Education project to expand access to classical education in schools.
 In 2023, he won the Classical Association Making Classics More Inclusive Award.
-Follow him on twitter @PDJSwallow.

 Advisory Board